| Home |

 - Huxley resists howling on command.
 Sometimes he just makes a

 little noise to see if it's enough.
-He's less willing to do it in
+He's less willing to do it

-swearing.
+like swearing.
 Gesture: Blow a little air in his face.

 - Alley-oop! (**)